Retirement Savings by Age: How Much You Should Have in 2026

 If your current balance is well below the by-age benchmark, the recovery playbook is well-defined:

 Maximize all tax-advantaged space.
-2026 401(k) limit is around $24,000 for under-50s, with a $7,500 catch-up contribution at 50+.
-IRA limit is $7,000 (plus $1,000 catch-up).
-HSA is $4,400 self-only or $8,750 family.
-For high earners, that's $40K+ of pre-tax savings space per year β€” use all of it before going to taxable brokerage.
+The 2026 401(k) employee deferral limit is $24,500 (per IRS Notice 2025-67), with an $8,000 catch-up contribution at 50+ and an enhanced $11,250 catch-up for ages 60β63 under SECURE 2.0.
+The IRA limit is $7,000 (plus $1,000 catch-up).
+HSA limits are $4,400 self-only or $8,750 family β and HSAs offer a triple tax advantage that makes them arguably the most powerful retirement vehicle available; see our HSA triple tax advantage 2026 explainer for the full case.
+For high earners, that's $40K+ of pre-tax savings space per year β use all of it before going to taxable brokerage.

 Cut spending, not investing.
 When budgets tighten, the temptation is to pause retirement contributions.
 The math is brutal: skipping $10,000 of contributions at 45 costs roughly $80,000 of compound growth by 67 at 7% returns.
-Cut subscriptions, dining out, vehicle costs β€” preserve the contribution.
+Cut subscriptions, dining out, vehicle costs β preserve the contribution.

 Consider working longer.
-Each additional year of work past 65 typically improves retirement outcomes by 5-10% β€” you contribute one more year, you delay drawing down, and your Social Security benefit increases (if you delay claiming).
+Each additional year of work past 65 typically improves retirement outcomes by 5-10% β you contribute one more year, you delay drawing down, and your Social Security benefit increases (if you delay claiming).
+The SSA Retirement Estimator is the right tool for modeling exactly how much delaying from 67 to 70 raises your monthly benefit.
 For people who genuinely enjoy their work, extending to 70 transforms an underfunded retirement into a well-funded one.

 Right-size your retirement spending.
 A $60K/year retirement requires a $1.5M nest egg; a $40K/year retirement (downsized housing, lower-cost-of-living state, paid-off vehicles) needs $1M.
 The cheapest way to "save more" is to need less.

-A useful tool for this planning: our savings goal calculator shows how much you need to save monthly to hit a specific target by a specific date β€” useful for setting a contribution rate that actually closes the gap.
+A useful tool for this planning: our savings goal calculator shows how much you need to save monthly to hit a specific target by a specific date β useful for setting a contribution rate that actually closes the gap.

 Common mistakes that derail retirement savings